Christian hip-hop

 Christian hip-hop (originally gospel rap, also known as Christian rap, gospel hip-hop or holy hip-hop) is a cross-genre of contemporary Christian music and hip-hop.
 It emerged from urban contemporary music and Christian media in the United States during the 1980s.

 Christian hip-hop music first emerged on record in 1982 with a track entitled "Jesus Christ (The Gospel Beat)" by Queens, New York artist McSweet.
 The first full-length Christian hip-hop album, Bible Break, by Oklahoma artist Stephen Wiley, was released in 1985, with the title track becoming a hit on Christian radio in 1986.
 Other early Christian hip recording artists from the mid-1980s included P.I.D.
 (Preachas in Disguise), who recorded to funky rock rhythms, as well as JC & the Boys and Michael Peace.
 During the 1990s and 2000s, rapper KJ-52 rose to prominence in the field.

 Christian rock band DC Talk blended hip-hop and rock, and were successful in mainstream Christian music.
 All three band members have had successful independent careers, Michael Tait and Kevin Max Smith in Christian pop, and TobyMac as a Christian rapper and label owner.
-Along with Lecrae, NF, KB & Emcee N.I.C.E. who have emerged recently on the mainstream rap scene along with American popular music figures DMX, Snoop Dogg, and Kanye West.
+Lecrae, NF, KB & Emcee N.I.C.E. have emerged recently on the mainstream rap scene along with American popular music figures DMX, Snoop Dogg, and Kanye West.
 Outside of the United States, there are Christian rap scenes in the UK, Australia, Brazil, Mexico and Canada.
 Asian, Black, and Latino rappers are becoming a major part of the genre, and this success is expanding the appeal of both Christian hip-hop and Christian EDM within general hip-hop and broader popular music.